Dr. Andreas Boelcke

 Dr. Amelia Puspita

-Dr. Amelia Puspita, the Indonesian pianist and piano pedagogue, started piano at the age of three and a half years.
-She took clarinet at the age of 11 years old and was soon selected as one of the fourteen Indonesian delegations to play at the Association of Southeast Asian Nations (ASEAN) Symphonic Band in Singapore (1991) and Bangkok (1993).
-After high school, she received a full scholarship in piano in the United States, where she earned Bachelor Degree in Piano Performance (2002) at the University of Missouri in Kansas City (UMKC).
 She received a full scholarship as well as a position as a graduate teaching assistant at the College-Conservatory of Music (CCM) in Cincinnati where she earned Master of Music in Piano Performance (2004) and Doctoral Degree in Piano Performance (2009) with a cognate in Piano Pedagogy.
 During her study, she served as the head of the Teaching Assistants of the Secondary Piano Department.
 Her lecture recital was graded as one of the best performances in fifteen years.
 She earned her Doctoral Degree in 2009 in Piano Performance with a cognate in Piano Pedagogy.

 Throughout her study, Dr. Puspita worked extensively with Robert Weirich, Frank Weinstock, and Van Cliburn Gold Medalist, Stanislav Ioudenitsch.
 She appeared in masterclasses with Blanca Uribe, Rita Sloan, Elizabeth and Eugene Pridonoff, James Tocco, Cornelia Ogorkowna, Johann Schmidt, and Awadagin Pratt.
 She has performed in Indonesia, Western Europe, and the U.S., including the performance of Rachmaninoff Concerto No. 2 in C minor with the Saint Joseph Symphony Orchestra (2000) and the Stravinsky Concerto for Two Solo Piano at the Stravinsky Festival in Kansas City (2001).

 Dr. Puspita is passionate about teaching.
 She has started teaching piano since high school and continued to share the joy of music with students of all ages.
 She taught piano in various conditions at the College Conservatory of Music in Cincinnati, where her duties as a teaching assistant included teaching honor piano class.
 Privately, many of her students received “Distinction” at the Associated Board of the Royal School of Music (ABRSM) and she regularly gave masterclasses in Indonesia.
-Dr. Puspita currently lives in Berlin with her husband and her son.
-She continues to collaborate with other musicians and has received a position as the organist at the American Church in Berlin at Dannewitzplatz.
+Dr. Puspita currently lives in Berlin with her husband and her two sons.
+She continues to collaborate with other musicians and has received a position as the organist at the American Church in Berlin at Dennewitzplatz.